reactivesw/customer-web/docs/checkout_process.md

 * The top-right is the area for order summary.
 * The bottom is the area for cart details.

-Before the final review stage, the top-left section shows the required information.
-For example, if there is not a selected shipping address, an "add new shipping address" form should be in this section.
-If there is not a selected payment method, an "add new payment method" form is shown in this section.
+The order summary is alway shown but the "Place Order" button is disabled if any requried info is missing.

+* If the customer has no shipping address, the "add a shipping address" view is shown.
+When the user add a new address, the address is automatically selected.
+When the customer has at least one shipping address but no select address, the address list is shown to let the user select a shipping address.
+The "Next" button is disabled unless there is a selected address.
+* If the customer has a selected shipping address but not a selected method, the payment info is shown that has the same adding/chaning/selecting logic as the shipping info.
-When a logged customer has a selected shipping address and a selected payment meethod, a final review page with all information is shown.
-A customer can change any data before he/she places the order.
+* When a logged customer has a selected shipping address and a selected payment meethod, a final review page with all information is shown.
+A customer can change any info before he/she clicks the "Place Order" button.